rancher/elemental/docs/installation.md

 ## Prepare Kubernetes Resources

-Once the {{elemental.operator.name}} is up and running within the management cluster a couple of kuberentes resources are required in order to prepare an Elemental based cluster deployment.
+Once the {{elemental.operator.name}} is up and running within the management cluster a couple of kubernetes resources are required in order to prepare an Elemental based cluster deployment.

 * [MachineInventorySelectorTemplate](machineinventoryselectortemplate-reference.md):